 Purpose: The International Day of Zero Tolerance for Female Genital Mutilation is observed on 6 February, to promote the elimination of female genital mutilation, coordinated and systematic efforts are needed, and they must engage whole communities and focus on human rights, gender equality, sexual education and attention to the needs of women and girls who suffer from its consequences.
 In 2008, the World Health Assembly passed resolution WHA61.16 on the elimination of FGM, emphasizing the need for concerted action in all sectors - health, education, finance, justice and women's affairs.

-STATEMENTS: The United Nations Secretary-General on the International Day of Zero Tolerance for Female Genital Mutilation 2024; February 6th. and the Joint Statement by UNFPA Executive Director Dr. Natalia Kanem and UNICEF Executive Director Catherine Russell on the International Day of Zero Tolerance for Female Genital Mutilation 2024.
+STATEMENTS: Read the Statement of the United Nations Secretary-General on International Day of Zero Tolerance for Female Genital Mutilation 2025; February 6th and the UNFPA, UNICEF, World Health Organization (WHO) Joint Statement on International Day of Zero Tolerance for Female Genital Mutilation 2025.

 Campaign Materials: Female genital mutilation, which involves the altering or injuring of female genitalia for no medical reason, can cause health complications including severe infection, chronic pain, depression, infertility and death.
 Internationally recognized as a human rights violation, it has been practiced by societies across the ages.
-Join our online campaign "Her Voice.
-Her Future.
-Investing in Survivor-Led Movements to End FGM." on social media.
+Join the 2025 online campaign "Stepping up the pace: Strengthening alliances and building movements to end female genital mutilation.''on social media.
 Get the campaign package here.

 WHY WE CELEBRATE IT?